-This time of year, we always hold a Halloween group lesson in my studio.
+This time of year, we always hold a Halloween or autumn group lesson in my studio.
 It’s a great time to get together, for new students to meet returning students, & inject a change in our routine right about when students need a change in scenery.
 Why have group lesson?
-It didn’t take very long to realize…
+It didn’t take very long to…

 ‘Tis the season for final school projects and tests, outdoor sports, mosquitoes, and trying to convince the kids there is a reason to give full effort until the last day of lessons.
 It can feel a little like herding cats … in a room full of rocking chairs.
 Don’t fight the lure of outside!
 Let’s take lessons from the piano to where students want to be and give them the change of pace they are craving.